unional/iso-error/README.md

 It is the same as the standard `Error` except:

-- `name`: name of the error is adjusted to be the name of the sub-class.
+- `name`: the name of the error is adjusted to be the name of the sub-class.
 This means it can be used to check for the type of the error.
-- `errors`: optional property that contains the cause(s) of the error.
+- `errors`: an optional property that contains the cause(s) of the error.
-- `trace()`: returns the error message including the error causes.

 ## ModuleError